If you fall ill

 Sick leave after day 7 – doctor's certificate needed

-If you are ill for more than 7 consecutive days, starting from the 8th day, you are required to submit a copy of a doctor's certificate certifying that you are ill.
+If you are ill for more than 7 days during a period of illness, starting from the 8th day, you are required to submit a copy of a doctor's certificate certifying that you are ill.
 The certificate must state how much you cannot work, part-time or full-time, and the length of the sick period.

 In order to receive sick pay, you must submit the doctor's certificate to your manager, who will forward it to a payroll administrator.